Preparing for Your First Week of Anorexia Inpatient Treatment

 What Will You Do During the First Days of Anorexia Inpatient Treatment?

-Generally, the staff will take some initial medical readings from you on your first day, including your weight, height, and blood pressure.
+Generally, the staff will take some initial medical readings from you on your first day, which may include your weight, height, and blood pressure.
+Although being weighed could be potentially triggering, it is valuable information for your treatment team.

 As your medical team begins to learn more about you and your specific medical background and needs, they’ll work to develop a meal plan for you.

 Your meal plan is created to ensure you achieve appropriate weight restoration during your inpatient stay.
 The initial goal is to make sure you’re medically stable.
-Then, as you begin to physically recover, the plan may transition to serve other needs and health-related goals.
+Then, as you begin to recover physically, the plan may transition to serve other needs and health-related goals.

 What is A Residential Treatment Program Like?

-Residential treatment programs are generally highly regimented.
-You’ll likely have a full schedule each day, with things to do from wakeup to bedtime.
+Inpatient/ residential treatment programs are generally highly regimented.
+You’ll likely have a full schedule each day, with things to do from wake up to bedtime.

 Regardless of the specifics, the focus of these programs is on offering support and treatment for your condition, which is achieved through reflection and introspection, skill development, and the comfort provided by the structure of the program itself.

-A typical day in an inpatient program for anorexia nervosa may look like:
+A typical day in an inpatient program for anorexia nervosa may look like the following.

 Wake Up

-You’ll likely have an early wake-up time, in order to fit everything into your day.
+You’ll likely have an early wake-up time to fit everything into your day.
 Staff may check in on you at a certain point, to make sure you’re up and getting ready for the day.

 Therapy

-Individual and group therapy sessions are common in these programs, and may happen several times a week or every day, depending on your individual treatment plan.
+Individual and group therapy sessions are standard in these programs and may happen several times a week or every day, depending on your individual treatment plan.

 These types of activities can help you understand more about your AN diagnosis and the factors in your past and present that have contributed to it.
 You’ll also be taught critical skills to help you cope with potential triggers and avoid future relapse.